erebboah/AdvancedInformatics_Week6-10_Pipelines/README.md

     data/
     mapped/
     counts/
-        x21001E0.counts.txt
+        x21001B0.counts.txt
-        x21001E0.counts.txt.summary
+        x21001B0.counts.txt.summary
-        x21002E0.counts.txt
+        x21001H0.counts.txt
-        x21002E0.counts.txt.summary
+        x21001H0.counts.txt.summary
-        x21012E0.counts.txt
+        x21001P0.counts.txt
-        x21012E0.counts.txt.summary
+        x21001P0.counts.txt.summary
         ...
 ```

 I concatenated the `*.counts.txt` files into a matrix with each sample as a column and each gene as a row (100 samples x 17,491 genes) using `scripts/make_rna_matrix.R`.
-The script loops though each sample using the `prefixes_tissueE.txt` file and joins each `.counts.txt` file by the FlyBase gene ID.
+The script loops though each sample using the `prefixes_random.txt` file and joins each `.counts.txt` file by the FlyBase gene ID.
 ```
 Rscript make_rna_matrix.R
 ```
-The output is `RNAseq/counts/counts_tissueE_flybaseIDs.tsv`.
+The output is `RNAseq/counts/counts_100samples_flybaseIDs.tsv`.

 For next week, I installed `DESeq2`, `GenomicFeatures`, `Rsamtools`, and `GenomicAlignments` in my R conda enviroment.
 Some packages installed easily with `install.packages()` and some like `DESeq2` I installed using [conda](https://anaconda.org/bioconda/bioconductor-deseq2), `conda install -c bioconda bioconductor-deseq2`.